 Trumka was reported to have been critical of President Joe Biden for shutting down the construction of the Keystone XL pipeline without ensuring that there would be jobs waiting for the displaced construction workers.
 Trumka and other labor union executives met with Biden to support a bill creating an infrastructure plan reliant on environmentalist energy, agreeing that “climate change is a crisis.”

-In addition his position as president of the AFL-CIO, Trumka sits on the board of directors of numerous progressive groups.
+In addition his position as president of the AFL-CIO, Trumka sat on the boards of directors of numerous left-progressive groups.
 Trumka sits on the boards of numerous AFL-CIO affiliated groups, such as the American Center for International Labor Solidarity, the Working For America Institute, Union Plus, and Working America.
-Other labor-aligned groups have Trumka on their boards: The Union Sportsmen’s Alliance, Theodore Roosevelt Conservation Partnership, Economic Policy Institute, United Seamen’s Service, Union Labor Life Insurance Company (ULLICO), and Citizens for Tax Justice all see Trumka sit on their boards.
-Trumka is a named board member of left-wing economic policy agitation group Jobs With Justice, although he is represented by proxy.
+Other labor-aligned groups had Trumka on their boards: The Union Sportsmen’s Alliance, Theodore Roosevelt Conservation Partnership, Economic Policy Institute, United Seamen’s Service, Union Labor Life Insurance Company (ULLICO), and Citizens for Tax Justice all see Trumka sit on their boards.
+Trumka was a named board member of left-wing economic policy agitation group Jobs With Justice, although he was represented by proxy.